Medicane Definition

 To address this issue, the MEDICANES project has recently introduced a standardized definition:

-"A medicane is a mesoscale cyclone that develops over the Mediterranean Sea and affects its basin.
-It displays tropical-like cyclone characteristics, such as a symmetric deep warm core, an eye-like feature in its center, and a nearly windless center surrounded by maximum 10-meter wind speeds within a few tens of kilometers."
+"A medicane is a mesoscale cyclone that develops over the Mediterranean Sea and displays tropical-like cyclone characteristics: a warm core extending into the upper troposphere, an eye-like feature in its center with spiral cloud bands around, an almost windless center surrounded by nearly-symmetric sea-surface wind circulation with maximum wind speed within a few tens of km from the center."